-Easter is almost upon us, but this has nothing to do with celebrating the holiday at Walt Disney World.
-Instead, this posts contains some of our favorite secrets, little details, and fun minor experiences in the parks that often go unnoticed by guests.
+This posts contains some of our favorite secrets, little details, and fun minor experiences at Walt Disney World that often go unnoticed by guests.
 They’re obviously not major elements of attractions or substantial things, but they are layers of detail that really enhance the Disney experience for a lot of guests.

 There are tons of things in Walt Disney World that could qualify for this list.
 Literally thousands.
 As such, there’s no practical way to make this list exhaustive.
 Things like Hidden Mickeys alone have entire books devoted to them.
 Others, like the Pirates of the Caribbean “stalemate” and MuppetVision “key under the mat” have become so well known in recent years that I’ll try to avoid them in favor of lesser-known ones.